xzzz3/tp/docs/DeveloperGuide.md

 Given below is a successful usage scenario of the commands.

 Step 1.
-The user executes the `adddish`, `deletedish`, `editdish`, `listdish` command in the application to add, delete or list the dishes, which is handled by `Logic#execute`.
+The user executes the `adddish`, `deletedish`, `editdish`, `listdish` command in the application to add, delete, edit or list the dishes, which is handled by `Logic#execute`.

 Step 2.
 The command entered is parsed by the `AddressBookParser#parseCommand`.